T-Mobile Sidekick: T-Mobile Sidekick LX 2009 (Sharp)

+Both the Sidekick LX 2009 and Sidekick 2008 were discontinued on July 2, 2010.

 Software

-The Hiptop operating system, referred to as DangerOS, is one of the only Java-based operating systems.
+The Hiptop operating system, referred to as DangerOS, is one of very few Java-based operating systems.
 Even the device drivers were developed in Java.
-A large part of DangerOS's architecture was used later to create the Android operating system.
-For Hiptop development, Danger has its own proprietary APIs, which are a subset of J2SE with their own extensions.
-Danger introduced support for Java ME, the Java language optimized for mobile devices, to its OS with the release of OS 2.3.
+Elements of DangerOS's architecture was used later by Andy Rubin to create the Android operating system.
+The Sidekick LX 2009 model runs DangerOS 5.0 which is based on NetBSD.

-Each Sidekick had an IM client (with AIM, Yahoo Messenger, and MSN Messenger); an Email client with an included T-Mail account; a pre-installed game (Rockets and Rocks or Bob's Journey); an organizer with planner, a calendar, and calculator; an SMS and phone app; a Download Fun catalog (also called Catalog on Hiptop devices); and later devices had a variety of social network apps accessed from a section called Communities.
+Each Sidekick had an instant messaging (IM) client (with AIM, Yahoo Messenger, and MSN Messenger); an Email client with an included T-Mail account; a pre-installed game (Rockets and Rocks or Bob's Journey); an organizer with planner, a calendar, and calculator; an SMS and phone app; a Download Fun catalog (also called Catalog on Hiptop devices); and later devices had a variety of social networking apps accessed from a section called Communities.
 Devices released in Europe also had a WAP browser (Wapaka) developed by the French company Digital Airways.

 A cloud service backed up all personal data like settings, planner, notes, calendar, photos and all contacts.
 It was accessible and also editable on a web interface.
-A factory reset or new device was able to restore all personal data by signing in with username and password.
+A factory reset or new device was able to restore all personal data by signing in with the person's username and password.

+As of January 2009, Danger OS had a 3% share in US smartphone traffic, behind iPhone OS, BlackBerry OS, Windows Mobile and Palm OS.